Why bother with game UI localization?

 In the English version, all text fields are even.
 Source: Strange Horticulture

 Make sure to check your text length when you’re in the translation process.
-With Gridly, you can use a length checker to detect overlength text so you can take instant actions.
 Furthermore, you should follow these rules for UI design:

 - Make the UI elements dynamically scalable and apply responsive spacing